heresy-dnd/campaign-notes/Session logs/2 (19-07-2023) Chill vibes and chilled spines.md

 # They're (maybe) gone

-Right about when Messiah emerged from the lake, [[Solveig]] is just standing there, knowing very well something was behind her.
+Right about when Messiah emerged from the lake, [[Elle]] is just standing there, knowing very well something was behind her.

 She turns back with her 3 lit torches and tries to take a look.
 The creature's back is centimeters away from her.
 Staring into the lake.